 - can stand up while you help by holding me

 - love to play with you and will respond to you with laughs and smiles

 Adults can support babies’ development from 4 – 6 months by…

-- Giving your baby supervised "tummy time".
+- Giving your baby a small amount of supervised “tummy time”.
 Your baby is ready for tummy time (time to lie on her tummy on the floor) when she is able to lift her head.
 Tummy time allows babies to develop their muscles and to learn movement.
-Tummy time should end if your baby begins to get frustrated.
+Tummy time should always end if your baby begins to get frustrated.

 - Giving your baby toys with interesting textures, or that make sounds.

 - Playing games with your baby.
 Games such as “This little piggy went to market” and “Peek-a-boo” are good for babies this age.

 - Talking to your baby.
 As you are walking or playing with your baby, describe the things you see – your baby is already learning language from you.

 - can sit without support for short periods of time

 - can point to objects and retrieve objects that I have dropped